udithhaputhanthri/Topological-Optimal-Design-and-Failure-Prediction-using-Conditional-Generative-Adversarial-Networks/README.md

 # Abstract

-Topology optimization is the tool of choice in obtaining the initial design of structural components.
-The resulting optimal design from topology optimization will be the input for subsequent structural optimizations with regard to shape, size, and layout.
-In reality, however, iterative solvers used in conventional SIMP (Simplified Isotropic Material with Penalization) based topology optimization schemes consume a very high computational power and therefore act as a bottleneck in the manufacturing process.
-In this work, an accelerated topology optimization technique based on deep learning is presented.
-Conditional Generative Adversarial Network (cGAN) architecture is used to predict the optimal topology of a given structure subject to a set of input parameters.
-Next, stress contours are mapped onto the optimal structure to give accurate stress distribution over the structural domain.
-The predicted maximum Von-mises stress can directly be compared to the yield strength of the material for failure analysis.
-This technique is proven to arrive at the optimal design of a structure within a negligible amount of time.
-Also, this method is capable of predicting the stresses in the optimal design and hence plays a decisive role in the integrity of the optimal structure.
+Among the various structural optimization tools, topology optimization is the widely used technique in obtaining the initial design of structural components.
+The resulting topologically optimal initial design will be the input for subsequent structural optimizations such as shape, size and layout optimizations.
+However, iterative solvers used in conventional topology optimization schemes are known to be computationally expensive, thus act as a bottleneck in the manufacturing process.
+In this paper, a novel deep learning based accelerated topology optimization technique with the ability to predict ductile material failure is presented.
+A Conditional
+Generative Adversarial Network (cGAN) coupled with a Convolutional Neural Network (CNN) is used to predict the optimal topology of a given structure subject to a set of input variables.
+Subsequently, the same cGAN is trained to predict the Von-Mises stress contours on the optimal structure by means of color transformed image-to-image translations.
+The ductile failure criterion is evaluated by comparing the cGAN predicted maximum Von-Mises stress with the yield strength of the material.
+The proposed numerical method is proven to arrive at the topologically optimal design, accompanying the material failure decision within a negligible amount of time but also maintaining a higher prediction accuracy.

 # Problem Definition